 Autoimmune diseases occur when the body turns on itself, treating healthy tissue and organs as invaders.
 Pollutants are an environmental trigger that can bring out this response making indoor air pollution dangerous for those folks with an auto immune disease.

 Cardiovascular health is at risk in a polluted indoor area.
 Pollutants can cause arteries to calcify which increases the risk of heart attacks and strokes.
 Studies have shown that air pollution may have a negative effect on diseases and mental health conditions.
 This includes Alzheimer’s disease, Parkinson’s disease, and schizophrenia.

 There’s an old saying ‘you are what you eat’.
 In the ecologically challenged times we live in, we could replace that with ‘you are what you breathe.’
-Our Home Comfort Specialists at Art Plumbing, AC & Electric have extensive experience to help you choose and design a custom air filtration system that is best for your family’s needs.
+Our Home Comfort Specialists at Art Plumbing, Air Conditioning & Electric have extensive experience to help you choose and design a custom air filtration system that is best for your family’s needs.
 An investment into improving the quality of the air you breathe indoors, is an investment into the health of your family.